Shape Your Future at the University of Siegen

-As a graduate, you will have in-depth knowledge in the areas of internal corporate management, corporate finance and financial risk management, mergers & acquisitions, sustainability management and digitalization.
+Graduate possess in-depth knowledge of internal corporate management, corporate finance and financial risk management, mergers & acquisitions, sustainability management, and digitalization.

 After completing your studies, you will have various career options open to you.
 These differ mainly in the specializations you choose.
 Your training is particularly in demand for the following activities/professional fields: